8 Ways to Prevent Data Loss from Hardware Failure

 Additionally, the document should contain a thorough risk assessment and a business impact analysis.
 These will help identify your potential weaknesses and prioritize the most vital elements of your continuity planning.

-2) Back up Your Data
+2) Back Up Your Data

 You should regularly back up any and every kind of important data your business handles, including:

-• Spreadsheets
+• Databases

 • Emails